 William Tinkler’s practice concerns financial recovery for catastrophic injury and death, as well as representing people and businesses in business and property disputes.
-His goal is to find creative and effective strategies to achieve recoveries for his clients.
+His goal is to implement creative and effective strategies to achieve recoveries for his clients.
 He has handled cases involving alcohol- and trucking-related accidents, nursing home abuse and neglect, and civil rights violations.
-Further, William brings experience handling securities fraud and consumer class actions; commercial litigation; and qui tam and whistleblower actions.
+William also brings experience handling securities fraud and consumer class actions; commercial litigation; and qui tam and whistleblower actions.

 Prior to his admission to the South Carolina Bar, William worked with several South Carolina law firms and the Charleston County Public Defender’s office.

 William is a member of the South Carolina Bar, the American Bar Association, the Charleston County Bar Association, the American Association for Justice, and the South Carolina Association for Justice.
 He is also admitted to the United States Courts of Appeals for the Third, Fourth, and Fifth Circuits, as well as the United States District Court for the District of South Carolina.

 In 2010, William earned his Juris Doctorate, graduating cum laude from the University of South Carolina School of Law.
 During law school, William obtained membership in the Order of the Wig and Robe and on the South Carolina Law Review.
 As the Peer Review Editor of the Law Review, he led the development of the Peer Reviewed Scholarship Marketplace, a consortium of student-edited legal journals committed to incorporating peer review in their article-selection process.
 He also served as President of the law school’s American Constitution Society chapter, and in 2010 was selected by the Society as a “Next Generation Leader.”

 William earned his bachelor’s degree from Emory University in 2005, majoring in political science.